School Fees & Extras

 Alternatively CLICK HERE to enquire online

 Eton warmly welcomes bursary applications from parents who might, under ordinary circumstances, not consider Eton for their son for financial reasons.
-Parents should contact the Access Adviser, Ms Francesca Moultrie, in the first instance for guidance regarding a possible application
+Parents should contact the Fees and Bursaries Accountant, in the first instance for guidance regarding a possible application.

 Eton has substantial financial provision designed to widen access by enabling boys to come to the school at the normal entry age of 13, who could not otherwise do so, and to allow boys to remain in the event of an unforeseen change in family circumstances.
-For boys without scholarships the normal maximum level of assistance is half the school fee, but growing funds are now enabling us to make a number of bursary awards beyond that level and indeed to subsidise the fee entirely in cases of need.
-No parents with a talented boy should feel that Eton is necessarily beyond their means.
+No parents with a talented boy should feel that Eton is necessarily beyond their means but should be aware that we do not have sufficient funds to satisfy all the requests received and currently only one in three applications is successful.
 Both the registration fee and the entrance fee may be waived in case of parental need.

-The number of bursaries is limited by funds available.
 Awards are subject to a detailed means test.
-The best time to submit a financial assessment form is immediately after a boy has been awarded a conditional place following the traditional path of entry.
+The best time to submit a financial assessment form is immediately after a boy has been awarded a conditional place.
 However, the Fees & Bursaries Accountant can give provisional feedback on an earlier enquiry regarding school fee assistance.
 Bursary applications are treated confidentially and boys will not be aware of having a bursary unless their parents choose to tell them.